google/ml-compiler-opt/docs/demo/demo.md

 Collect traces from the default heuristic, to kick off the training process.

+**NOTE** the double and single quotes for the `--gin-bindings` - this is because the last value must appear, syntactically, as a python string.

 ```shell
 rm -rf $DEFAULT_TRACE &&
   PYTHONPATH=$PYTHONPATH:. python3 \